SPEAKER CABLES

 OTHER INTERESTING SPEAKER CABLES

-Speaker cable development, over the last 25 years, has been disappointing, especially when you consider how many different cable marketers there have been and how much money some audiophiles have been prepared to spend to own the highest quality.
-To prove that assertion, it is only in 2004 that I finally heard a speaker wire that can outperform my reference from the late 1970’s, and then not in all circumstances.
+Speaker cable development, over the last 35 years, has been disappointing, especially when you consider how many different cable marketers there have been and how much money some audiophiles have been prepared to spend to own the highest quality.
+To prove that assertion, it is only in 2004 that I finally heard a speaker wire that can outperform my reference from the late 1970’s and, even then, not in all circumstances.

 Some audio magazines have claimed that every cable sounds exactly the same.
 They're wrong, but cable differences are almost always grossly overstated in the magazines that do claim and report the sonic differences.
 They may still be an avenue to achieve the performance you are looking for, and are indispensable if the ultimate goal is to reach the highest levels of music reproduction in the home.